swup/docs/src/docs/lifecycle/hooks.md

 # Hooks

-Hooks allow listening to lifecycle events and triggering custom code at specific points.
+Lifecycle hooks allow triggering custom code at each step of the page transition process.
 Read on to learn about [registering handlers](#registering-handlers) or jump straight to the [list of available hooks](#list).

 ## Registering handlers